EliotBerriot/procrastinate/docs/howto/locks.rst

-We write the letter we receive to a file after waiting for a random amount of time (this is a simplified version of a real world problem where tasks take an unforseeable amount of time and share resources like a database).
+We write the letter we receive to a file after waiting for a random amount of time (this is a simplified version of a real world problem where tasks take an unforeseeable amount of time and share resources like a database).

 We call it::